MrFuzzyPants11/StackedPirates/README.md

 very much a WIP.

 ## To properly display Unicode in your CMD windows you must either
-1. Run "chcp 65001" in your terminal every time you launch it.
+- Run "chcp 65001" in your terminal every time you launch it.
+- Or change it permanently:
-2. 1. run 'intl.cpl' (using win + r)
+  - run 'intl.cpl' (using win + r)
-2. 2.
-Go the administrative tab
+  - Go the administrative tab
-2. 3.
-"Click Change System Locale..."
+  - "Click Change System Locale..."
-2. 4.
-Tick the "Beta: Use Unicode UTF-8 for worldwide language support" box
+  - Tick the "Beta: Use Unicode UTF-8 for worldwide language support" box
-2. 5. press okay and reboot your PC.
+  - press okay and reboot your PC.